 - check on-street parking control signs and road markings.

 Waiting and parking regulations are enforced through traffic regulation orders.(TROs).

 Most TROs are introduced to address specific traffic related issues, e.g., congestion, air quality, or impact to quality of life to nearby occupiers.

 These are written legal agreements developed and approved in consultations with the residents, their councillors, the police and district councils to ensure a safe, free flow of traffic, to address the issues and improve the circumstances via effective parking management.

 Devon County Council is a member of the Parking and Traffic Regulations Outside London (PATROL) Adjudication Joint Committee.
 PATROL provides information about parking tickets, how to pay them and how to challenge them.

-Since April 2014 Devon County Council has provided an in-house on-street service, you can find out how our service has performed in the reports below:
+Since April 2014 Devon County Council has provided an in-house on-street service, you can find out how our service has performed and how the revenue raised has been used in the reports below:

 - Civil Parking Enforcement Service Annual Report 2016/17

 - Civil Parking Enforcement Service Annual Report 2015/16

 - Civil Parking Enforcement Service Annual Report 2014/15